 Conservative ideas do not welcome the unrestricted operations of free market economics, but value social stability and the maintenance of traditional community bonds and social hierarchies.
 Conservatives assume that institutions and values that have lasted a long time embody the collective experience of the community.

 The prospect of a conservative revolution has raised the anxiety of the predominantly liberal disability leadership.
 Whether the diverse disability community shares the policy objectives of the leadership, and its concern over the conservative agenda, is not clear.

-Summary: It has recently been argued that the increasing conservatism of Western society is reflected in those entering social work.
-Pearson, however, has argued that social work recruits by their choice of occupation are politically deviant.
-In this paper motivational accounts of social work students and intending psychologists are examined in light of the emerging political trends.
+A Reflection of The Rising Spectre of Conservatism: Motivational Accounts of Social Work Students - IAN O'CONNOR, LEN DALGLEISH and JANET KHAN.
+Pearson has argued that social work recruits by their choice of occupation are politically deviant.
 Social work students were more concerned with personal growth, and later in training with effecting social change, than the intending psychologist.
 An examination of motivational accounts revealed two groups of social work students.